SuhaylSayed/Credit-Card-Fraud-Detection-Machine-Learning-Algorithms/README.md

 The following sampling methods will be used to balance our data and train the machine learning model.

-Random over-sampling (ROS) - Increase the number of fraud transactions be creating duplicates of the already present fraud cases.
+Random over-sampling (ROS) - Increase the number of fraud transactions by creating duplicates of the already present fraud cases.

 Random under-sampling (RUS) - Decrease the number of legitimate cases by random removal.

 Bot (RUS & ROS) - Increase the number of fraud transactions and decrease the number of legitimate transactions.

-Synthetic Minority Over-Sampling Technique (SMOTE) - Over-sample minority class (fraud transactions) by created synthetic fraud cases
+Synthetic Minority Over-Sampling Technique (SMOTE) - Over-sample minority class (fraud transactions) by creating synthetic fraud cases

 Once the data is balanced we will use it to train a Classification And Regression Tree (CART) as our predictive model